geduardo/Designing-Experiments-With-Neural-Networks/README.md

 ## TODO (Thesis Report)

 - [ ] Trancribe the handwritten notes of Machine Learning and Reinforcement Learning to LaTeX.
-- [ ] Transcribe all notebooks to LaTeX.
-- [ ] Finish Minimal model for science (Unlikely) or add a section explaining the Scientific Method less abstractly.
+- [X] Finish Minimal model for science (Unlikely) or add a section explaining the Scientific Method less abstractly.
-- [ ] Review Theory section and refactor.
+- [X] Review Theory section and refactor.
-- [ ] Write Conclusion section and for further work.
+- [X] Write Conclusion section and for further work.
-- [ ] Review, abstract, preface and add Thesis structure.
+- [X] Review, abstract, preface and add Thesis structure.
-- [ ] Add more experiments if there's time.
+- [X] Add more experiments if there's time.